Georgia (U.S. state): Race and ethnicity

-Historically, about half of Georgia's population was composed of African Americans who, before the Civil War, were almost exclusively enslaved.
+Historically, about half of Georgia's population was composed of African Americans who, before the American Civil War, were almost exclusively enslaved.
 The Great Migration of hundreds of thousands of blacks from the rural South to the industrial North from 1914 to 1970 reduced the African American population.
+However, the proportion of Georgia's population that is Black has increased since 1990 and today the state is third in percent of the total population that is African American (after Mississippi and Louisiana) and third in numeric Black population after New York and Florida.

 Georgia had the second-fastest-growing Asian population growth in the U.S. from 1990 to 2000, more than doubling in size during the ten-year period.
 Indian people and Chinese people are the largest Asian groups in Georgia.
-In addition, according to census estimates, Georgia ranks third among the states in terms of the percent of the total population that is African American (after Mississippi and Louisiana) and third in numeric Black population after New York and Florida.
-Georgia also has a sizeable Latino population.
+Georgia also has a sizeable Hispanic population.
 Many are of Mexican descent.